A test for directional-linear independence, with applications to wildfire orientation and size: A test for directional-linear independence

 The proof of this result can be seen in Appendix \ref{sec:appendixA}.
-Note that the formula (\ref{test_simple}) for $T_n$ does not require integral computations, and it is only based in matrix operations.
+Note that expression (\ref{test_simple}) for $T_n$ only requires matrix operations.
 This will be the expression used for computing the test statistic.
-It should be also noted that the effect of the dimension $q$ appears only in the definition of $C_q$ and in $\norm{\bX_i+\bX_j}$, and both are easily scalable for large $q$.
-Then, an important advantage of (\ref{test_simple}) is that computing requirements are similar for different dimensions $q$, something which is not the case if (\ref{test}) is employed with numerical integration.
+It should also be noted that the effect of the dimension $q$ appears only in the definition of $C_q$ and in $\norm{\bX_i+\bX_j}$, and both are easily scalable for large $q$.
+Thus, an important advantage of (\ref{test_simple}) is that computing requirements are similar for different dimensions $q$, something which is not the case if (\ref{test}) is employed with numerical integration.